-and a successful iteration is declared when $\rho_k \ge \eta_1$ and $ \|g_k\|\ge \eta_2 \Delta_k$ for some constants $ \eta_1 \in (0,1) $ and $ \eta_2 $ positive and possibly large.
+and a successful iteration is declared when $\rho_k \ge \eta_1$ and $ \|g_k\|\ge \eta_2 \delta_k$ for some constants $ \eta_1 \in (0,1) $ and positive and possibly large $ \eta_2 $.
 Note that the computation of both the step $s_k$ and the denominator in (\ref{rho}) are independent of $f_N(x_k)$.
-Furthermore, note that a successful iteration may not yield an actual reduction in $f_N$ because the quantities involved in $\rho_k$ are random approximations to the true value of the objective function.
-At this regard, the condition $ \|g_k\|\ge \eta_2 \Delta_k$ serves as a guess of the true function decrease since $\Delta_k$ controls the accuracy of function and gradient estimates as follows.
+Furthermore, note that a successful iteration might not yield an actual reduction in $f_N$ because the quantities involved in $\rho_k$ are random approximations to the true value of the objective function.

-The models used are required to be sufficiently accurate with some probability.
-Specifically, the model $\varsigma_k$ is supposed to be, $p_M$-probabilistically, a $\kappa$-fully linear model of $f_N$ on the ball $B(x_k, \Delta_k)$, i.e., the requirement
+The condition $ \|g_k\|\ge \eta_2 \delta_k$ is not typical of standard trust-region and depends on the fact that $\delta_k$ controls the accuracy of function and gradients.
+Specifically, the models used are required to be sufficiently accurate with some probability.
+The model $\varsigma_k$ is supposed to be, $p_M$-probabilistically, a $\kappa_*$-fully linear model of $f_N$ on the ball $B(x_k, \delta_k)$, i.e., the requirement